 - If you become pregnant while taking POTIGA, talk to your healthcare provider about registering with the North American Antiepileptic Drug

 - are breastfeeding or plan to breastfeed.
 It is not known if POTIGA passes into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby if you take POTIGA.
 You and your healthcare provider should decide if you will take POTIGA or breastfeed.
 You should not do both.

-Tell your healthcare provider about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Taking POTIGA with certain other medicines can affect each other, causing side effects.
-Especially tell your healthcareprovider if you take:

 - digoxin (LANOXIN®)

 - carbamazepine (CARBATROL®, TEGRETOL®, TEGRETOL®-XR, EQUETRO®, EPITOL®)

 Know the medicines you take.
 Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.